dustinlyons/nixos-config/README.md

 **Simplified version without secrets management**
 * Simple and great for beginners' configuration, enabling you to get started quickly and test out Nix.
-* Forgoring secrets means you must configure Syncthing (or whatever) yourself instead of relying on auto-magic from Nix.
+* Forgoring secrets means you must configure Syncthing (or whatever) yourself, instead of relying on auto-magic from Nix.
 * You can always add secrets later.

 ```sh
 mkdir -p nixos-config && (cd nixos-config && nix flake --extra-experimental-features 'nix-command flakes' init -t github:dustinlyons/nixos-config#starter)
 ```
 **Full version with secrets management**
-* Choose this if you're okay with adding more moving parts to gain the ability to go 100% declarative.
+* Choose this if you're okay with adding more moving parts for a 100% declarative configuration.
-* This configuration offers you a place to keep passwords, private keys, etc. *as part of your configuration*.
+* This template offers you a place to keep passwords, private keys, etc. *as part of your configuration*.

 ```sh
 mkdir -p nixos-config && (cd nixos-config && nix flake --extra-experimental-features 'nix-command flakes' init -t github:dustinlyons/nixos-config#starter-with-secrets)